-- the amount of cover shown on your cover summary or the amount we've written to tell you following an increase, whichever is greater, or - the maximum annual benefit available based on the person covered's pre-incapacity earnings.
+- the amount of cover shown on your cover summary or the amount we've written to tell you following an increase, whichever is greater, or - the maximum annual benefit available based on the person covered's pre-incapacity earnings subject to a minimum of £1500 each month.

 Your amount of cover will continue to increase each year on the date the plan your cover is under started.
 The additional features in your cover summary will show whether your cover will increase by a fixed rate or by the retail price index.
 If you select this option your premiums will also increase each year.
-This is explained further on page 11.
+This is explained further on page 18.